python/cpython/Doc/library/ctypes.rst

    initializer.

+.. class:: c_longdouble

+   Represents the C long double datatype.
+The constructor accepts an optional float initializer.
+On platforms where ``sizeof(long double) == sizeof(double)`` it is an alias to :class:`c_double`.

 .. class:: c_float

-   Represents the C double datatype.
+   Represents the C float datatype.
 The constructor accepts an optional float initializer.